ai-invent/wordsmith-sheets-express/README.md

 This is a sample repository to show how to setup a website to integrate with Google Sheets and the Wordsmith API.

-It's build with node.js, using [Express](http://expressjs.com/) and assumes some familiarity with JavaScript.
+It's built with node.js, using [Express](http://expressjs.com/) and assumes some familiarity with JavaScript.

 ## Pre-requisites: